Bye Bye, Lady Liberty

 Lupin the 3rd: Bye Bye, Lady Liberty (ルパン三世 バイバイ·リバティー危機一発!, Rupan Sansei Baibai Ribatī – Kiki Ippatsu!)
 (Note: Prior to its North American release, the film's title was usually translated by fans as Bye Bye Liberty Crisis.
-"Crisis" is an oversimplification of "Kiki Ippatsu" (危機一発), as the first two kanji characters do mean "crisis", but the last renders the phrase to refer to "a close call", "a narrow escape" or "in the nick of time".
-When preparing the film's DVD release in North America, Discotek Media and Reed Nelson opted to name the film Bye Bye, Lady Liberty as a median between the Japanese title and the film's British title, Goodbye Lady Liberty.) is the first television special in the Lupin III franchise.
+"Crisis" is an oversimplified interpretation of "Kiki Ippatsu" (危機一発), as the first two kanji characters do mean "crisis", but the last renders the phrase to describe "a close call", "a narrow escape" or "in the nick of time".
+When preparing the film's North American DVD release, Discotek Media and Reed Nelson opted to name the film Bye Bye, Lady Liberty as a median between the Japanese title and the film's British title, Goodbye Lady Liberty.) is the first television special in the Lupin III franchise.
 Directed by veteran director Osamu Dezaki, it was broadcast by Nippon Television on April 1, 1989.
 A number of Lupin III television specials have followed with a total of 28 airing as of November 2019, including a crossover special with Detective Conan.

 Plot

 Lupin is forced to give up his life of crime when he encounters Michael, a young boy who demonstrates that police computers are able to predict his every move.
 His retirement is short-lived when his colleague Jigen learns the location of the giant diamond called the Super Egg which was stolen from the Three Masons, (Note: Known as "Conquer the Universe, Inc." in the English dub.) a sinister secret society.
 The Egg is hidden in the Statue of Liberty and Lupin helps recover the diamond by stealing the entire Statue.
-Meanwhile, Goemon becomes bodyguard to Isabelle, a beautiful woman who is also seeking the Super Egg.
+Meanwhile, Goemon becomes bodyguard to Isabelle, a fancy dressed woman who is also seeking the Super Egg.
 It transpires that Michael is the son of the woman, Isabelle Silverman, Number 2 of the Masons and a computer scientist who invented the Neovirus.
 She conspires with Jimmy, Number 3, to get the Super Egg and kill number 1 to take over the Masons.
 However, once they have the egg, Jimmy fatally stabs Isabelle and releases the Neovirus.
 The virus causes the US and USSR to prepare their nuclear missiles for launch, but Lupin helps Michael to halt the computer program and avert a global disaster.